KelseyBuckles/MME577_final/README.md

 ## Installation and configuration

 |Instructions for installation and configuration.
 Assume users know how to install ROS packages and can use `git`.|
 Once your machine is setup with ROS Melodic Morenia, Python 2, and git, fork and clone this repository from a terminal window in your machine, into a ROS workspace's src directory.
-Then, navigate to your workspace root, and source the package using `catkin_make`
+Then, navigate to your workspace root, and build the workspace using `catkin_make`.
+Then, source the workspace using `source devel/setup.bash`.
+Launch the desired subpackage.
+For eample, to launch the kelsey_actions subpackage, use `roslaunch my_actions fancy_action.launch`.

 ## Getting started